asenataluczak/react-itunes-feed/README.md

 2. Allow the user to see more information about a selected album
 3. Allow the user to search through albums by album's and artist's name
 4. Allow the user to filter albums by genre and price
-5. For every album present how much its position shifted since the last update
+5. For every album present how much its position shifted since the last visit to the website

 ### Non-functional